ListStore#

 user_data

-- find_with_equal_func_full(item: Object | None, equal_func: Callable[[Any, Any, Any], bool], user_data: Any = None) Tuple[bool, int] #
+- find_with_equal_func_full(item: Object | None, equal_func: Callable[[Any, Any, Any], bool], user_data: Any = None) tuple[bool, int]#

 Like

-.Since GLib 2.76 it is possible to pass
+find_with_equal_func()but with an additionaluser_datathat is passed toequal_func.itemis always passed as second parameter toequal_func.Since GLib 2.76 it is possible to pass

-.Added in version 2.74.
+NULLforitem.Added in version 2.74.

 - Parameters: